testingbot/python-behave-example/README.md

 ## TestingBot - Behave

 TestingBot provides an online grid of browsers and mobile devices to run Automated tests on via Selenium WebDriver.
-This example demonstrates how to use Python with Behave to run a test in parallel across several browsers.
+This example demonstrates how to use Python with Behave to run a test in parallel, across several browsers.

 ### Environment Setup